cosmicjs/appointment-scheduler/AppointmentSchedulerBlog.md

-# How to Make and Manage Your Appointments  With CosmicJS
+# How to Make and Manage Your Appointments  With Cosmic JS

 Your time is valuable but you can't waste a second of it.
 People need to see you because work needs to get done and there are collaborations to be made.
-Instead of letting people communicate with you directly to schedule their use of your time - which only wastes it more - we'll use CosmicJS to build an appointment scheduler.
+Instead of letting people communicate with you directly to schedule their use of your time - which only wastes it more - we'll use Cosmic JS to build an appointment scheduler.
 That way, the people who need to talk to you only have to once.

-CosmicJS is an API-first CMS, meaning it is language independent, database independent, and practically everything-else independent.
+Cosmic JS is an API-first CMS, meaning it is language independent, database independent, and practically everything-else independent.
 This is great for a small project like this one because we can extend it quickly with any language or framework in the future and we can define data structures that are only as complex as we need them to be.

 Our Appointment Scheduler will let users select a day and a one-hour time slot between 9AM and 5PM to meet with us.
 We'll then integrate our app with Twilio to send them a confirmation text that their appointment has been scheduled.
-Finally, we'll build a CosmicJS Extension so we can manage the appointments right from within the CosmicJS dashboard.
+Finally, we'll build a Cosmic JS Extension so we can manage the appointments right from within the Cosmic JS dashboard.

 We'll complete our project in 3 major sections: